andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 ____________________________________

 Nov 4 |
-Topic: Computer Music
+Topic: Computer and Electronic Music
 Reading for this day:  [Fisher - Interview w/ Burial](https://www.thewire.co.uk/in-writing/interviews/burial_unedited-transcript)
+Listening for this day:
 Supplementary:

 ____________________________________

 Nov 6 |
-Topic: Computer Music
+Topic: Computer and Electronic Music
 Reading for this day:
 Supplementary: